Zialus/picard/ASSO-DOCS/Relatorio2.md

 ![](LogicalView.png)

 After analyzing the project structure, we have chosen to represent the Logical View using a class diagram.
-Given the project's complexity, we chose to represent only the most importante classes, and for each of them only the most important properties/methods.
+Given the project's complexity, we decided to represent only the most importante classes, and for each of them only the most important properties/methods.

 The project has a main class **Tagger** which is composed by the following classes: